 What are Disaccharides?

 Disaccharides are those carbohydrates which on hydrolysis with acids or enzymes give two molecules of monosaccharides which can either be same or different.
-The oxide linkage is formed after the loss of water molecule and then the two monosaccharides are formed by that linkage.
-When two monosaccharide units are joined via oxygen atom then that linkage is called a glycosidic linkage.
+The oxide linkage is formed after the loss of the water molecule and then the two monosaccharides are formed by that linkage.
+When two monosaccharide units are joined via the oxygen atom then that linkage is called a glycosidic linkage.